wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Click "Manage tenants" in the horizontal command bar.

-   NOTE: A Directory (as in AAD) is where your Tenant metadata is stored.
+   REMEMBER: A Directory (as in AAD) is where your Tenant metadata is stored.

 1. Click the icon that looks like a notebook with a funnel.

    "All Directories" also lists the "Organizations".

    A tenant represents an organization in AAD.

    Everything you do in Azure must be under some Tenant.